WhenJavaAttacks/chromeextension-tablockdown/README.md

 # Tab Lockdown - a Chrome Extension

-Icons taken or dervied from those at publicicons.org.
+Icons taken/dervied from those at publicicons.org.